Jan0660/RCaron/README.md

 # RCaron

 A .NET shell and scripting language.
-I Currently wouldn't recommend switching to it.
+It is currently unusable as a shell, a little usable as a scripting language.
 You can also call it ř or Ř.

 Documentation for the language is available at [rcaron.jan0660.dev](https://rcaron.jan0660.dev).